-Join us in our fifth year of solving pressing social issues using your creativity and code
+Thank you for joining us in our sixth year of solving pressing social issues using your creativity and code

 A hackathon is a time when you and your team come together to construct a cool and inventive project in 24 hours!